 How To Remove Tax From a Total Price (Step-by-Step)

-Pre-Tax Price = Total Price ÷ (1 + Tax Rate ÷ 100)If your total was $107.50 and the tax rate is 7.5%:
+Pre-Tax Price = Total Price / (1 + Tax Rate / 100)Example

-$107.50 ÷ 1.075 = $100.00Step-by-Step for Any Amount
+$107.50 / 1.075 = $100.00Step-by-Step Process

-- Divide the total by (1 + rate ÷ 100)
+- Divide the total by 1 plus that rate

-Common Rates and Their Divisors
+Common Divisors

 | Tax Rate | Divide Total By |